Brutalist CISO Notes

 TL;DR

-Capture fast.
-Preserve decisions.
-Drive action.
-Reconnect context later without maintenance.
-One note per day.
+Capture fast, preserve decisions, and drive action, then reconnect the context later without upkeep.
+One note a day.
 Pen and paper or a plain text app.

 The Method